hmage/norm/README.md

 To prevent problems with NFS-shared homes, it puts system identification in the subdirectory's name, for example on Linux with glibc version 2.19 and Haswell CPU, the name will be `norm.x86_64-pc-linux-gnu.2.19.haswell`.

-## More examples

- * [`norm install ffmpeg`](https://github.com/hmage/norm/blob/master/packages/ffmpeg) — if you're on Ubuntu or Debian, then your `ffmpeg` version can be either _very_ outdated or not present at all.
-This will get you the newest ffmpeg with support for x264, x265, webm, opus and `fdk-aac`.
- * [`norm install mc`](https://github.com/hmage/norm/blob/master/packages/mc) — latest midnight commander is much nicer than it was a few years ago.

 ## How it's done

 `norm` downloads the source code and compiles almost all dependencies.
 This is to avoid problems when some application (for example `aria2`) detects that a system has an optional library (for example `libpsl`) but fails to compile, because the system-provided library is too old.